BrightspaceUI/core/components/dialog/README.md

 Notes on this example:
 - Dialog sizing: `this.resolveLoadingComplete` (part of `LoadingCompleteMixin`) on image load triggers the dialog resize
 - Focus management: focus will go to the first footer button by default.
-If focus should instead go to a focusable element in the content then that would need to be specified.
+If focus should instead go to a focusable element in the content then that would need to be specified, often by using `.focus()` on the other focusable element.

 <!-- docs: demo code autoSize:false size:xlarge -->
 ```html